discordjs/guide/guide/command-handling/adding-features.md

 }
 ```

-We check if our `cooldowns` Map has the command set in it yet.
+We check if our `cooldowns` Collection has the command set in it yet.
 If not, we add it in.
 Next, we create 3 variables:

 1. A variable with the current timestamp.
-2. A variable that `.get()`s the Map for the triggered command.
+2. A variable that `.get()`s the Collection for the triggered command.
 3. A variable that gets the necessary cooldown amount.
 If we don't supply it in our command file, it'll default to 3.
 We then convert it to the proper amount of milliseconds.

-After that, we make a simple if/else statement to check whether the Map has the author ID set in it yet or not.
+After that, we make a simple if/else statement to check whether the Collection has the author ID set in it yet or not.

 Continuing with our current setup, inside the if statement, this is all you'll have in it: